DOS boot sector (either on the partition itself or in the diskette boot sector)

 filename (which generally ends the entry list anyway).
 The scan is done in two

-possible failure of the first phase) is for "IO.SYS
+possible failure of the first phase) is for "IO.SYS".
+This boot

 sector will generally make no differences in loading techniques of these two